Rhode Island Retirement Guide

 Economy and Real Estate Prices

-The state has struggled during the recent recession.
-Rhode Island's inflation-adjusted household income at $55,569 was slightly higher than the United States average in 2006-9.
+Cost of living in Rhode Island is the 10th hightest of any state.
+The state's budget woes have been significant.
+Its inflation-adjusted household income at $56,423 was higher than the United States median in 2010-14.
 Median home prices are higher than most of the U.S. but less than Boston, New York, or Connecticut.
-The statewide median was $205,800 at the end of 2011.
-At the end of 2011 the median home in the Providence/New Bedford/Fall River Metro sold for $224,900 vs. the national median of $170,000 (NAR).
-Cost of living in the Providence Metro has a 109 index vs U.S. average of 100.
+The Zillow Home Value Index was $243,400 in late 2016.
+In late 2016 the median home in the Providence/New Bedford/Fall River Metro sold for $273,300 vs. the national median of $240,900 (NAR).

 Rhode Island Taxes